fvarrui/keycloak-guide/x509-client-auth.md

 ![](assets/config-authflow.png)

-As mutual TLS is enabled, KC server got the user's certificate when the connection with the client is established.
-If the connection was established, it means that the user has a valid certificate (it was trusted with the CA certificate which is stored in the previously configured truststore).
+As mutual TLS is enabled, KC server got the user's certificate when the connection is established.
+If the connection could be established, it means that the user has a valid certificate (it was trusted with the CA certificate which is stored in the previously configured truststore).

 So, now, we have to specify how to extract the user identity from this certificate.

-In our case, we want to extract the user ID from the SubjectDN using a regular expression, so we choose `Match SubjectDN using a regular expression` in **User Identity Source**, set `UID=(.*?)(?:$)` as regular expression (in a reg.exp., parenthesis defines groups, and they are used to specify which part of the Subject DN will be extracted), and finally, in **User Mapping Method** we set `Username or Email`, in order to use these fields to find the user in the users database (so, the extracted data from the Subject DN must match with the username or email of any user in the KC users database).
+In our case, we want to extract the user ID from the Subject DN using a regular expression, so we choose `Match SubjectDN using a regular expression`.

+Then, set  **User Identity Source** with `UID=(.*?)(?:$)`.
+In a regular expression, parenthesis defines groups, and they are used to specify which part of the Subject DN will be extracted.

+Finally, in **User Mapping Method** we set `Username or Email`, in order to use these fields to find the user in the users database (so, the extracted user identifier from the Subject DN must match with the `username` or `email` attributes of a user in the KC users database).

 Finally, click **Save** at the bottom of the form.

 ![](assets/setup-x509-authflow.png)

 Now, we have to use our new custom flow to enable direct grant access to the KC server, so valid users can request access tokens to KC through its REST API.
 So, go to **Authentication > Bindings** and choose `X509` as **Direct Grant Flow**, and don't forgot to click on **Save**:

 ![](assets/direct-grant-flow-x509.png)

 Remember that your users have to exist in the KC user database or in any of the federated (Active Directory, LDAP) or custom (Service Provider Interface module) user identity providers.